BonnyAD9/logprog/README.md

 # logprog
-Simple script that extracts and repeatedly shows percentage from a log file and ETA.
+Simple script that shows progress of a operation extracted from a log file.

 ## Example
 ```